YYCoder/automan/README.md

 TODO:

 ## Basic Usage
 Automan is a command line tool, which takes a configuration as input and generates questions to get data from user to continue its work.
-So, basically, you do this `automan -c [automan configuration file path]` to get the questions, and answer them, that's it !
+So, basically, you write configuration, then you do this

+`automan -c [automan configuration file path]`

+to get the questions, and answer them, that's it !

 There are two types of workflows that Automan provided, one called `generate` and the other called `modify`.